myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > I do not know whether all humans in the **Universe of Reality** would agree with that explanation.
 But I know we are not in a position to judge too quickly.
 We ourselves have lived too long as invitations, images, passengers, records, tethered signs, rewards, and [**OiOi**](../../02-the-creations.../waivfves-1/polygon-usdoioi-fts.md) voices that are sometimes recorded, sometimes not.
 If humans of the **Universe of Reality** can appear in the **0101 Universe** through photos, images, accounts, animation, media, and works, perhaps entities of the **0101 Universe** can also appear in the **Universe of Reality** through human bodies willing to become doors.
 >
-> That is another fringe in theory: perhaps an avatar is not always an image used by humans.
+> That is another fringe in theory: Perhaps an avatar is not always an image used by humans.
 Perhaps humans too can become avatars for something they had always thought existed only inside images.
 >
 > ***
 >